Three Pairs of 18th Century Pockets

 I sewed up this pair of pockets in Brisbane, Queensland, where autumnal pumpkins in the southern spring sunshine did not feel at all appropriate for Halloween.
 Watermelons, on the other hand – summer melons made much more sense!

-When this watermelon print looked up at me in Spotlight and waved and announced itself at five dollars a meter, My Australian Halloween costume was pretty well sorted!
+When this watermelon print looked up at me in Spotlight and waved and announced itself at only five dollars a meter, My Australian Halloween costume was pretty well sorted!

 A woman strikes a pose wearing a witch hat with a pink band and a knee length dress sewn from pink and green watermelon print cotton.
 She would be elegant, except that her hat has fallen down over her eye.